zkcys001/UDAStrongBaseline/README.md

 # UDAStrongBaseline
 Open-source stronger baseline for unsupervised or domain adaptive object re-ID.
+We will udpate the strong baseline and group-aware label transfer method in domain adaptive person re-identifacation.

 ## Introduction

 *Our method only adopts the clustering algorithm and ReID baseline model with the moving average model.